 Being a small village, Stratton does not have a public transit system used by locals to get to and from work.

-The per capita income in Stratton in 2022 was $32,694, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $130,776 for a family of four.
+The per capita income in Stratton in 2022 was $34,818, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $139,272 for a family of four.
 However, Stratton contains both very wealthy and poor people as well.

 The people who call Stratton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stratton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Stratton include German, Irish, English, Scottish, and Scots-Irish.